 - Implementing Vermont's Healthy Food Standards

-For more information, download the Outcome One section of the toolkit!
+For more information, download the healthy food choices section of the toolkit!

-- Create a property-wide tobacco-free policy and make sure employees are aware it exists.
+- Create a property-wide tobacco-free policy that includes e-cigarettes and make sure employees are aware it exists.

 - Support tobacco cessation efforts: